malithakabir/RDKitGSoC2017/README.md

 - Representation for ligand (energy minimized): line, cross, stick, ball-stick, surface
 - Ligand color for both 'parent' and 'energy minimized' can be changed.
 #### Mandatory Items And Panels In Viewer
-- molecule and conformer selection panel is mandatory for viewer.
+- Molecule and conformer selection panel is mandatory for viewer.
 This panel can be minimal or full (inclued additional selection scheme).
-- visibility panel (checkbox name "ligandVisible", "proteinVisible", "emLigandVisible" (em = energy minimized)) is also mandatory.
+- Visibility panel (checkbox name "ligandVisible", "proteinVisible", "emLigandVisible" (em = energy minimized)) is also mandatory.
 - Since molecule viewer background color has impact on visualization clarity it is also madatory item.
 - A button named "zoomTo" that used to focus the whole molecule has been kept as mandatory item.
 #### Optional Panels In Viewer